9:55 Welcome and Introductions

 Featuring a panel of North Carolina judges from three different courts, this session focuses on the importance of professionalism in the practice of law, compliance with local rules, and insights to enhance professionalism and the efficacy of your advocacy.

 Christopher S. "Chris" Edwards, Ward and Smith PA, Wilmington

 This session provides practice tips for trial court litigators facing the prospect of an appeal.
 Learn about preservation of issues for appeal, determining when an order is appealable and when the notice of appeal must be filed, and enforcing or staying orders while on appeal.

 Click here to view Forms and CLE Policies, Terms and Conditions.

 If paying by check,

-for a printable registration form.
-Please reference the in-person live program code click here 155LTM.
+click here for a printable registration form.
+Please reference the live webcast program code 221LWC.